 Table 1 summarizes groundwater production from the eleven basins in the region.
 Table 2 summarizes reported production from each individual producer, whether public or private.
 Table 3 provides a detailed breakdown of extractions by each reporting producer (including some based in San Bernardino County) for each basin for the thirteen most recent years of available data.
 Surface diversions from the Whitewater River are not included, as the Agency is not convinced the available data are reliable enough to report.
+These diversions serve the Banning Bench and parts of the City of Banning.
 Surface diversions from Edgar Canyon are included.

-Figure 6 illustrates the long term trend in reported groundwater production in the region since 1947.
+Figure 6 illustrates the long-term trend in reported groundwater production in the region since 1947.
 Figure 7 summarizes the same data since 1997, about the time significant growth started.
-Both figures show a distinct increasing trend in groundwater extractions both over the long term and over the past 14 years, though there is variability within that rrend, especially over the past four years.
+Both figures show a distinct increasing trend in groundwater extractions both over the long term and over the past 14 years, though there is variability within that trend, especially over the past four years.
 The results of these years show a sharp reduction in local extractions in contrast to decades of increases prior to 2008.
-Figure 8 illustrates the percentage share for each basin's total extraction within the region in 2011.